CodeFromAnywhere/CodeFromAnywhere/README.md

 ## Contact

-For commercial licensing inquiries, please contact Wijnand at wijnand@karsens.com
+For commercial licensing inquiries, please contact Wijnand at wijnand AT karsens DOT com